positronic57/HD44780Library/README.md

 #### Usage

 The easiest way to use the code is to copy the header and the source files directly in the source tree of the target project.
-The other option is to use one of the provided Make or CMake files for building a static library which later can be linked with other projects where needed.
+The other option is to create a static library which later can be linked with other projects where needed.
+INSTALL file is a short HOWTO for building and installing the code as a static library.
-##### Building a static library with CMake on Linux

-The library comes with CMake tool chain files for AVR GCC compiler and Microchip XC8 compiler.
-The compiler can be selected with -DCMAKE_TOOLCHAIN_FILE cmake argument.
-1. Create a build folder within the project folder:

-	\>mkdir build && cd build

-2. Create all the files required for building the project with "make" tool:

-	\>cmake -DCMAKE_TOOLCHAIN_FILE=../avr_gcc_toolchain.cmake -DMCU=atmega32 -DCPU_FREQ=16000000L ..

-where: the "-DMCU" defines the target AVR MCU model, "-DCPU_FREQ" is the MCU clock frequency.

-3. Build the code:

-	\>make

-4. Install the archive file and the header.

-	\>make install

-The default installation folder for the library is: ${HOME}/avr/lib/<MCU_model>/, and the header file will end up in:
-${HOME}/avr/include.
-To change the default installation folder use -DCMAKE_INSATLL_PREFIX=your_path_here.

 #### Test Hardware